Alex-D/Trumbowyg/README.md

 # Thanks

-Vinz, who has make some icons for default design
+Vinz, who has make some icons for default design.

+# License

+This project is under MIT license.
+See LICENSE file for details.